remla25-team18/operation/README.md

 ## 🧠 Notes

 * Do **not** store secrets in source files.
 Use Kubernetes `Secrets`.
-* Helm charts should support custom values and be re-installable.
 * Use `--kubeconfig` or set `KUBECONFIG` to interact with your cluster from host.